quabbit/quabbit.github.io/tools/nep.md

 	N/A - Inability or Confusion
 	N/A - Dismissal
 	HOSTILITY: No problem.
 That was my last question.
 I appreciate your patience.

+Betito, 2020.
+This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.